SharePoint/sp-dev-docs/docs/general-development/how-to-create-custom-sharepoint-server-workflow-forms-with-visual-studio-20.md

 1. Create a custom workflow using Visual Studio 2012.

-2. In Visual Studio, create a new SharePoint Server 2013 app project and configure it as a SharePoint-hosted app.
+2. In Visual Studio, create a new SharePoint app project and configure it as a SharePoint-hosted app.

 3. Add a new **Announcement** list to the project.
 This list will be associated with the workflow and events on this list will trigger the workflow.